dahak-metagenomics/dahak/CONTRIBUTING.md

 Visit that page, and then click 'Fork' in the upper right-hand corner.
 This creates a copy of the dahak source code in your GitHub account.
 If you're new to GitHub or want a refresher, please check out this awesome [tutorial](https://guides.github.com/activities/hello-world/).

-3. Clone a copy of khmer into your local environment (or work in your browser!).
+3. Clone a copy of dahak into your local environment (or work in your browser!).

 Your shell command should look something like (you can click the 'clone or download' button on the dahak github, copy the link, and insert git clone before it):